e-mny/hugo_portfolio/content/projects/mammogram_classification/index.md

 ---

-## Chapter 4: The Struggles – The Darkest Hour
+## The Struggles – The Darkest Hour

 Every story has a dark chapter, and this is where things didn’t go as planned.